Skip to Content

 Why, because it gives us permission to do something for ourselves.
 Crazy but true.

-If we get a store card, it is great and helpful but our instinct is to use it for food or some other need.
+If we get a store card, it is great and helpful, but our instinct is to use it for food or some other need.

 We struggle to see taking care of ourselves as a need.

-#4 Gift of Time
+4. The Gift of Time

 Caregiver Gift Guide

 Your time is priceless to caregivers.
+For many, caregiving is a 24/7/365 job.

 There is no such thing as too much help.
+Many caregivers have difficulty finding and asking for help.

 Offering specific help in the form of service lets them know you are willing.